How Much Cardio is Too Much?

 Signs You Are Doing Too Much Cardio

 So, how do you know when you’re doing too much cardio?
+What are the effects of too much cardio?
 Well in all honesty, the answer will be different for every person.
 However with this said, in general, it’s when your body starts to break down.
 This means that your body can no longer recover from the exercise it endures.
 There are a few ways you can tell if you need to cut down on cardio.
 To start and before anything, you should track your workouts - meaning that you are writing down the type of workout you are doing, the duration of the workout, as well as the intensity.
 If you’re not doing this already, definitely get into the practice.
 Tracking makes it easier to notice if you’re no longer making progress, when a pace you normal can achieve suddenly feels challenging, or if you need more rest between workouts than usual.

-It should be noted as well that if you’re constantly sick, sore or injured, or notice changes in sleep (example being if you have a hard time getting to sleep and/or waking up), these can all be signs that your body could be telling you you’re doing too much cardio.
+It should be noted as well that if you’re constantly sick, sore or injured, or notice changes in sleep (an example being if you have a hard time getting to sleep and/or waking up), these can all be signs that your body could be telling you you’re doing too much cardio.

 With this said, know that there will always be days when workouts feel harder than usual.
 You can notice that you feel extra sore from bumping up your mileage or intensity the day before - but don’t worry too much!
 The occasional “off” day happens and is okay.
 Instead, pay attention to trends.
 That is, do your “easy” days consistently feel harder than usual?
 Do you always feel sore and sluggish after a workout?
 That is when you might need to serious change your workout habits and routine.